How To Write a CV

 Determine the Type of CV You Need to Write

-Believe it or not, there are different types of resumes.
+Believe it or not, there are different types of cvs.
 Determining which type your job requires will set you on the right track.
-Types of resumes include chronological, functional, target, and combination.
+Types of cvs include chronological, functional, target, and combination.
 The difference between each is the type of information listed and the order in which that information is presented.
 If you want to learn more about each type, start here for a quick overview.

 General Guidelines for Writing a CV